deepanshs/mrinversion/docs/index.rst

   respectively, defined using the Haeberlen convention.

-- **Magic angle turning (MAT), Phase adjusted spinning sidebands (PASS)**, and similar spectra correlating the isotropic chemical shift resonances to pure anisotropic sideband resonances into a three-dimensional distribution of nuclear shielding tensor parameters, :math:`\rho(\delta_\text{iso}, \zeta, \eta)`, where :math:`\delta_\text{iso}` is the isotropic chemical shift, and :math:`\zeta` and :math:`\eta`, are the shielding anisotropy and asymmetry parameters,
+- **Magic angle turning (MAT), Phase adjusted spinning sidebands (PASS)**, and similar spectra correlating the isotropic chemical shift resonances to pure anisotropic spinning sideband resonances into a three-dimensional distribution of nuclear shielding tensor parameters, :math:`\rho(\delta_\text{iso}, \zeta, \eta)`, where :math:`\delta_\text{iso}` is the isotropic chemical shift, and :math:`\zeta` and :math:`\eta`, are the shielding anisotropy and asymmetry parameters,